 Dealing with PTSD can be a real challenge.
 Your negative episodes can be triggered anytime without warning.
 For this reason, you may avoid going in public or talking to strangers for fear of being attacked.
 This vulnerability can be subdued with the help of an ESA.
 With your ESA by your side, you will feel secure and that will help you overcome the trauma.

+Are you also suffering from strange psychological disorders?
 Click the button below to improve your quality of life!

 Chapter Five: Which Animals Fall Into the Category of Emotional Support Animals